 Our laboratory-based research into the relationship between COVID-19 and its effect on the immune system, as well as our clinical work within the NHS, is informing both the local and national response to the pandemic.
 Members of our Department have also been working directly with policymakers and speaking in public-facing forums to offer vital insights into COVID-19 research.

-- Most recently, Professor Altmann has published reviews of current research on SARS-CoV-2 T cell immunity (Science Immunology) and adaptive immunity to SARS-CoV-2 (Oxford Open Immunology)
+- Professor Altmann has also published reviews of current research on SARS-CoV-2 T cell immunity (Science Immunology) and adaptive immunity to SARS-CoV-2 (Oxford Open Immunology)

 - Professor Altmann has also delivered two talks as part of the British Society for Immunology's 'Connecting on Coronavirus' webinar series, in addition to giving a lesson on 'The Immunological Response to COVID-19' as part of Imperial College's Lockdown Lessons series aimed at 16-18-year-olds.